-Nuclear Medicine is the practice of placing minute amounts of a radioactive isotope into the patient’s body, before conducting scans using specialist equipment.
+Nuclear medicine is the practice of placing minute amounts of a radioactive isotope into the patient’s body before conducting scans using specialist equipment.
 This method can supply additional information for diagnosis that other tests cannot provide.

 These tests are routine, safe and simple, and have no side-effects, as the amount of radioactive material used is so tiny.
 This material is usually given via an IV injection, although it can also be swallowed, or inhaled.
-The material has no effect on your body, you will not feel “funny” or sleepy, and will be able to go about your normal activities.
+The material has no effect on a patient’s body.

-We have numerous different Nuclear Medicine tests available and each one follows a separate protocol.
-Your radiographer will explain your test procedure before getting started.
+We offer various nuclear medicine tests with each one following a separate protocol.
+Your radiographer will explain the procedure before getting started.
 Generally you will be given a small injection in your arm, similar to a blood test, and images are taken using a special gamma-sensitive camera.

 If you require a Nuclear Medicine test, your GP or consultant will refer you to CCL, where you will be required to sign a permission form prior to undergoing the procedure.
-The results are reported by a team of radiologists who specialise in Nuclear Medicine, and are then typed up and sent to the referring consultant or GP, with accompanying images.
+The results are reported by a team of radiologists who specialise in nuclear medicine, and are then typed up and sent to the referring consultant or GP with accompanying images.

-Find out more about our Nuclear Medicine service here:
+Find out more about our Nuclear Medicine service here.